i18n-site/md/en/i18n.site/conf/yml.md

 `NB`, which is the abbreviation of `Name Breif`, means that the drop-down menu can display the name and slogan of the project.

-`NB` is followed by the parameters `demo1,demo2` passed to it.
+`NB` is followed by the parameter `demo1,demo2` passed to it.
 Note: ** There should be no spaces ** before and after the comma `,` in `demo1,demo2`.

-The corresponding directory index file for the above parameters is:
+For the above parameters, the corresponding directory index file is:

 * `en/demo1/TOC`
 * `en/demo2/TOC`

-#### TOC Table of Contents Index
+#### TOC: Table of Contents

-`i18n.site` will execute the `js` plugin `.i18n/hook/after.tran/TOC.js` in the demo warehouse to read the `doc` template configuration corresponding to the `TOC` directory index file to generate the `json` directory outline.
+`i18n.site` will execute the `js` plugin `.i18n/hook/after.tran/TOC.js` in the demo warehouse to read the `doc` template configuration's corresponding `TOC` directory index file to generate the `json` directory outline.

 If you use the `doc` template, you must have this plugin.